LogtalkDotOrg/logtalk3/QUICK_START.md

 --------------------------------------------------------

 Start Logtalk and call the goal `{help(loader)}` followed by `help::help`.
-This will provide you with an overview on how to get help and how to load and debug your code.
+This will provide you with an overview of how to get help and how to load and debug your code.